coderanger/coderanger.net/content/posts/state-of-the-onion-aug-11.md

 ## tl;dr

 The application stacks for Ruby and Python will be released very soon.
-If you still have not locked your dependencies, expect your code to break.
+If you still have not locked your dependencies, expect your Chef runs to break.

 I would love more help from people deploying apps on Thin, Unicorn, Gunicorn, and Celery in working out what options are common enough to be included in the